RunestoneInteractive/thinkcspy/_sources/Strings/StringMethods.rst

    :prefix: strings-5-
    :start: 1

+.. index:: string methods, dot notation, str.format, immutability

 String Methods
 --------------

 We previously saw that each turtle instance has its own attributes and a number of methods that can be applied to the instance.
 For example, we wrote ``tess.right(90)`` when we wanted the turtle object ``tess`` to perform the ``right`` method to turn to the right 90 degrees.
-The "dot notation" is the way we connect the name of an object to the name of a method it can perform.
+The *dot notation* is the way we connect the name of an object to the name of a method it can perform.

 Strings are also objects.
-Each string instance has its own attributes and methods.
-The most important attribute of the string is the collection of characters.
-There are a wide variety of methods.
-Try the following program.
+Each string instance has its own methods.
+There are a wide variety of ``str`` methods, some of which we've used already like ``ord`` and ``chr``.
+Several more methods are shown in the table below.
+As an example, try the following program.

-.. activecode:: chp08_upper
+.. activecode:: string_upper

     ss = "Hello, World"
     print(ss.upper())